TheMaxLin/newman-gradescope-parser/README.md

 #### `run_newman.js`

 Main grading script.
-Runs the Postman collection using Newman and exports the results in Gradescope format to `/autograder/results/results.json`.
+Verifies submission files, then runs the Postman collection using Newman and exports the results in Gradescope format to `/autograder/results/results.json`.

 #### `lib/parser.js`

 Contains all the parsing and output functions.

+#### `lib/files.js`

+Utilities for file checks.

 #### `lib/config.js`